-You forget the idea that you thought to write about the last night.
-You missed the morning running session as you couldn’t sleep the night before.
+You forget the idea from last night which you wanted to elaborate on today.
+You missed the morning running session as you couldn’t sleep well.

-Nature seems still.
+Nature stands still.
 Even the cool breeze has settled down for the hour.
-The Kingfisher hasn’t shown up for days.
-The white hibiscuses were picked by the lady who goes to the temple and offers them to her god.
+The kingfisher hasn’t shown up for days.
+The white hibiscuses were picked by the devotee and offered to her god.
 Each thought sinks you.
 Each golden hour is a reminder of what you didn’t do that day.

-Slowly the golden cloud of being different and being fearless have floated away.
+Slowly the golden cloud of being different and fearless has floated away.
 You feel alone.
-When you started, you were in the limelight, but now you are almost a forgotten story.
-When you started, you had no expectations of yourself, but now you know what others have done and what you can do, too.
+When you started going after your dreams, you were in the limelight.
+Now you are almost a forgotten story.
+When you started, you had no expectations from yourself.
+Now you know what others have done and what you can do, too.
 You have read about it all.

 You feel drawn into the fear of losing it all.
 Into the fear of being subjected to laughter.
 See, she had started this fancy career; she said she was an itinerant writer.
 Look at her now.
 What has she done?
-You imagine these comments.
-You look at yourself in the mirror.
-You ponder if you would be able to do it?
+You hear these unspoken comments.
+You look in the mirror.
+You ponder if you would be able to do it.

 You fret.
 You sweat.
 You fumble.